- Shifter can supports both non-www and www.

 Shifter supports both Apex (the non-www version) domains and subdomains such as www.example.com.

-Both domains technically can be used came time, however, when adding a custom domain it's common to choose and use only one.
+Both domains technically can be used at the same time, however, when adding a custom domain it's common to choose and use only one.

 In this example, we'll assume that you want to use the www version of your domain name.